Tuta (email)

-Tutanota is an end-to-end encrypted email app and a freemium secure email service.
+Tuta, formerly Tutanota, is a German end-to-end encrypted email app and a freemium secure email service.
 The service is advertisement-free; it relies on donations and premium subscriptions.
-As of March 2017, Tutanota's owners claimed to have over 2 million users of the product.
+As of June 2023, Tutanota's owners claimed to have over 10 million users of the product.
+The company announced a transition to 100% renewable electricity in March 2019.
+This decision coincided with employee participation in Fridays for Future protests.
+On 1st October 2024, Tuta launched its standalone encrypted calendar app.
+It has confirmed plans to launch a file storage application, likely to be known as Tuta Drive soon, although no release date has been confirmed.
+Tuta Mail has integrated post-quantum cryptography features through its protocol, TutaCrypt, replacing standard encryption methods like RSA-2048 and AES-256 for accounts created after March 2024.

 History

 Tutanota is derived from Latin and contains the words "tuta" and "nota" which means "secure message".
-Tutao GmbH was founded in 2011 in Hannover, Germany.
+Tutao GmbH was founded in 2011 in Hanover, Germany.

-The goal of the developers for Tutanota is to fight for email privacy.
+The goal of the developers for Tuta is to fight for email privacy.
 Their vision gained even more importance, when Edward Snowden revealed NSA's mass surveillance programs like XKeyscore in July 2013.

 Since 2014, the software has been open-sourced and can be reviewed by outsiders on GitHub.

-In August 2018, Tutanota became the first email service provider to release their app on F-Droid, removing all dependence on proprietary code.
+In August 2018, Tuta became the first email service provider to release their app on F-Droid, removing all dependence on proprietary code.
 This was part of a full remake of the app, which removed dependence on GCM for notifications by replacing it with SSE.
 The new app also enabled search, 2FA and got a new reworked user interface.

-In November 2020, the Cologne court ordered monitoring of a single Tutanota account that had been used for an extortion attempt.
+In November 2020, the Cologne court ordered monitoring of a single Tuta account that had been used for an extortion attempt.
 The monitoring function should only apply to future unencrypted emails this account receives and it will not affect emails previously received.

+On 7 November 2023, Tutanota announced it was rebranded to simply 'Tuta'.
+The former domain name tutanota.com now redirects to the shorter tuta.com.

+On 11 November 2023, it was alleged that Tuta was being used as a honeypot for criminals with a backdoor from authorities.
+An ex-RCMP officer, Cameron Ortis, testified that the service was used as a storefront to lure criminals in and gain information on those who fell for it.
+He stated authorities were monitoring the whole service, feeding it to Five Eyes, which would disperse it back to the RCMP in order to gain more knowledge about the criminal underground.
+However, no evidence was ever presented to back up this statement, and Tuta repudiated the claim.